aaronhallaert/spotify-tray/README.md

 ### CLI

 - Build with `make build`
-- Execute with `./resources/spotify-tray`
+- Execute with `./dist/spotify-tray`

 ### App

 - Build with `make bundle`
-- Open the `Spotify Tray.dmg` that was created in the `dist` folder
+- Open the `Spotify Tray.dmg` that was created in the `release` folder

 ### Generate icon